Nisanisa7/coffee-shop/README.md

 ## About The Project

 Coffee Shop is a store that sells some good meals, and especially coffee.
-We provide high quality beans. <br/>
+We provide high-quality beans. <br/>
+There are two roles in this app with their feature, that's admin and customer.
-With this app user can order food and can choose to dine-in or delivery. <br/>
-User can also edit their profile
+Customers can order food and can choose to dine-in or delivery, and they can also edit their profile. <br/>
+As an admin, they can manage data products, manage data orders, and edit their profile.
 ## Screenshots

 <p align="center" display=flex>
   <image src='./screenshots/Coffee Shop1.png' width=45%/>
   <div align="center">
     <image src='./screenshots/Coffee Shop2.png' width=45%/>
+    <p> Landing Page </p>
     <image src='./screenshots/Coffee Shop3.png' width=45%/>
     <image src='./screenshots/Coffee Shop16.png' width=45%/>
     <image src='./screenshots/Coffee Shop4.png' width=45%/>